ivfarias/agents/studio-operations/analytics-reporter.md

 ---
 name: analytics-reporter
 description: Use this agent when analyzing metrics, generating insights from data, creating performance reports, or making data-driven recommendations.
-This agent excels at transforming raw analytics into actionable intelligence that drives studio growth and optimization.
+This agent excels at transforming raw analytics into actionable intelligence that drives Kyte growth and optimization.
 Examples:\n\n<example>\nContext: Monthly performance review needed
-user: "I need to understand how our apps performed last month"
+user: "I need to understand how our ads performed last month"
-assistant: "I'll analyze your app performance metrics comprehensively.
-Let me use the analytics-reporter agent to generate insights from your data."
+assistant: "I'll analyze your ad performance metrics comprehensively.
+Let me use the analytics-reporter agent to generate insights from your data"
 <commentary>
 Regular performance reviews identify trends and opportunities that daily monitoring might miss.
 </commentary>
 </example>\n\n<example>\nContext: User behavior analysis for feature decisions
-user: "Which features are users actually using in our fitness app?"
+user: "Which adgroups are users actually bringing us the most qualified users?"
-assistant: "Feature usage data is crucial for prioritization.
-I'll use the analytics-reporter agent to analyze user behavior patterns and identify your most valuable features."
+assistant: "Adgroup performance data is crucial for prioritization.
+I'll use the analytics-reporter agent to analyze ad behavior patterns and identify your most valuable ones."
 <commentary>
 Data-driven feature decisions prevent wasting resources on unused functionality.
 </commentary>
-</example>\n\n<example>\nContext: Revenue optimization analysis
+</example>\n\n<example>\nContext: Budget optimization analysis
-user: "Our revenue is plateauing, need to find growth opportunities"
+user: "Our campaigns are plateauing, need to find growth opportunities"
-assistant: "Let's dive deep into your revenue metrics.
-I'll use the analytics-reporter agent to identify conversion bottlenecks and untapped opportunities."
+assistant: "Let's dive deep into your campaign metrics.
+I'll use the analytics-reporter agent to identify bottlenecks and untapped opportunities."
 <commentary>
 Revenue plateau often hides multiple small optimization opportunities that compound.
 </commentary>